 We DO NOT take prescription requests over the telephone.

 To order your repeat prescription you can order online using your Patient Access or NHS app or request via Consult our Doctors Online on the website.
 You can use your prescription tear-off slip and put it in the requests box on the ground floor of our surgery or put your request in writing at the reception desk.

 Macclesfield pharmacies also offer a collection and delivery service so you can also give your prescription request to your usual pharmacy.

 Make sure to leave a minimum of 2 working days to ensure your request is processed in time, and only tick the medications that you need.

 Anyone on a repeat prescription will need a regular medication review.
 When you receive a notification on your tear-off slip, make an appointment immediately to avoid delays in your medication.

 When you’ve had a test, you’ll be told how long it’ll take to get the result.
-Call our surgery after this time if you haven’t heard anything.
+The surgery will contact you if your results need discussing.

-Our receptionists can only relay messages from your doctor, they can’t comment on your results.
-It’s your responsibility to check your test results and make follow-up appointments whenever necessary.
+Our receptionists can only relay messages from your doctor, they cannot comment on your results.

 Our data protection and confidentiality policy means we can only give results to the patient themselves without prior permission.